mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 output of this script is also written to a log file inside the `logs` directory.
 The name of the log file will be of the form `<my_package>_setup.log`.

-### The `symlinks` directory
+### The `symlink` directory

-The `symlinks` directory contains the files that have to be linked to the system.
+The `symlink` directory contains the files that have to be linked to the system.
 This process is done just after the `setup.sh` script of the package is executed.
 The files in this folder will be linked to the same path in the system relative to the `$HOME` directory.
 For example, if you have a file calle `.my_file` in the `symlinks` directory, it will be linked to `$HOME/.my_file`.

 But there's more.
-You can also create directories inside the `symlinks` directory and put files inside them.
+You can also create directories inside the `symlink` directory and put files inside them.
 This files will be linked to the same path in the system relative to the `$HOME` directory, but inside the directory you created.
 Intermediately directories will be created if they don't exist.

 Let's see a brief example:

-???+ example "Example of the `symlinks` directory"
+???+ example "Example of the `symlink` directory"

     Suppose you have the following directory structure under the `my_package` directory:

     ``` { .no-copy }
-    symlinks/
+    symlink/
     ├── .my_file
     └── my_directory
         └── my_other_file